 Even if you have general liability insurance, you still need to get a host liquor liability insurance if your business has exposure to alcohol, because it is not part of a commercial general’s coverage liability policy.
 When you get a separate liquor liability insurance coverage, it will include property damage and bodily injury, so you get protection if a particular situation occurs due to an intoxicated client’s actions.

 When you have liquor liability insurance in Florida, the insurance company is obliged to pay the amount you are obligated to pay due to the damages made by someone you sold the liquor to and has resulted in an injury or damage.

-You may also add other coverages like breakdown of equipment, employee benefits, umbrella insurance policy, workers compensation insurance, hired and non-owned auto insurance, etc. The add-ons will depend on your company’s needs and budget.
+You may also add other coverages like breakdown of equipment, employee benefits, umbrella insurance policy, workers compensation insurance, hired and non-owned auto insurance, and of course, you will probably need liquor liability insurance in Florida.
+The add-ons will depend on your company’s needs and budget.

-Ready To Start?
+Ready to Start?

 Get matched with a provider that fits your needs today.